 Solution:

-As with trust, this one comes down to using accurate benchmarks for productivity and results and addressing any individual concerns you have with the staff member in question instead of using blanket “Big Brother” tactics that punish your good workers before they do wrong.
-Remember that every item of remote surveillance you introduce also opens your company up to cybersecurity risk, too, so it benefits everyone to keep within reasonable boundaries.
+As with trust, this comes down to using accurate benchmarks for productivity and results and addressing any individual concerns you have with the staff member instead of using blanket “Big Brother” tactics that punish your good workers before they do wrong.
+Remember that every item of remote surveillance you introduce also opens your company up to cybersecurity risk, so it benefits everyone to keep within reasonable boundaries.

 The Trust Paradigm